Pawan2905/botv1/langgraph_integration/README.md

    ```

 Make sure you have the required environment variables set up in your `.env` file. `MicrosoftAppId` and `RagBotApiUrl` are required. `MicrosoftAppPassword` is optional for local testing but required for production deployment.

+### Port Configuration

+The Teams adapter runs on the port specified by the `PORT` environment variable, defaulting to `3978`.
+If your service is running on a different port (e.g., 3687), ensure that you update your bot's messaging endpoint in the Azure Bot registration or your Bot Framework Emulator settings to match.
+The endpoint will be `http://localhost:<PORT>/api/messages`.